cockroachdb/docs/v19.2/training/fault-tolerance-and-automated-repair.md

     This shows that when all ranges are replicated 5 times, the cluster can tolerate 2 simultaneous node outages because the surviving nodes have a majority of each range's replicas (3/5).

-2. To verify this further, use the `cockroach sql` command to count the number of rows in the `ycsb.usertable` table and verify that it still serving reads
+2. To verify this further, use the `cockroach sql` command to count the number of rows in the `ycsb.usertable` table and verify that it is still serving reads:

     {% include copy-clipboard.html %}
     ~~~ shell